Alex Dyer (footballer, born 1990): Club career

 Dyer is a product of the Northampton Town's youth system and agreed a professional contract in 2007.
 In April 2008 he was awarded 'League Two Apprentice of the Month'.
 He made his debut on 29 August 2007 in a 2–0 League Cup defeat to Middlesbrough at the Riverside Stadium, and scored his first goal in a 2–1 win against Luton Town the same season.
 He signed a two-year contract extension with Northampton in February 2009.
 During the 2009–10 season, Dyer was more of a first team player due to Northampton Town being in League Two, playing 20 games and scoring two goals against Notts County and Bradford City.
 He was released by the club on 12 May 2010 along with five other players, with manager Ian Sampson stating that he had not progressed as he had hoped and that younger players like teammate Michael Jacobs should be given a chance.

 Dyer joined Grimsby Town on trial following his release from Northampton, but after playing in one match he was let go having failed to impress the club's management.
 Subsequently, Dyer went on to sign for Wealdstone in the Isthmian League Premier Division.
 After 32 goals in 117 games for Wealdstone, he signed for newly promoted Conference National side Welling United, who clinched the Conference South title the previous year.

 On 11 December 2013, it was announced that Dyer would be departing Welling United in order to join Swedish tier two side Östersunds FK.
+He was part of the Östersunds side that won promotion to the top flight in 2015.

-On 4 March 2019, Dyer joined Eliteserien side Lillestrøm on loan from Elfsborg until 1 August.
+On 18 November 2016, Dyer signed for Allsvenskan side IF Elfsborg.
+On 4 March 2019, he joined Eliteserien side Lillestrøm on loan until 1 August.
+Dyer left Elfsborg at the end of the 2019 Allsvenskan season.